Vikyath-N/Cloudy_Spotify/README.md

 - This project depends on several libraries and APIs, including OpenWeatherMap for weather data and the Spotify API for playlist recommendations.
 Ensure that you have the necessary API keys and client credentials to access these services.

+My Final Thoughts: Feel free to customize and expand this project to suit your needs and preferences!